bitboxer/bitboxer.de/_posts/2017-08-07-ssh-with-clipboard.md

 Small warning: you should only enable the X11 to trusted servers.
 Never allow it for servers you don't have under your own control.

+**Update:** If you also use tmux inside of your vagrant box, you might need the [tmux-yank](https://github.com/tmux-plugins/tmux-yank) plugin to make it all work inside of your shell.